ipbes/ipbeswebdocs/docs/maintenance/modules.rst

 Steps for uninstalling
 ------------------
+- Back up any view or page that is using the module
+- Make sure that no view or page is using the module
 - Log into Pantheon and go to the dev environment
 - Switch development mode from git to SFTP
 - Go to terminal on Mac and change directory to the project folder e.g. cd ipbesnew